-A lot of the people I’ve met have a simple answer to this question: if you have or are planning to have kids – buy a house.
+A lot of the people I’ve met have a simple answer to this question: if you have or are planning to have kids – buy a house in London.
 If you live alone, consider owning a flat.
 Period.
 Problem solved.
 Let’s all go home.
+Contact us to learn more about apartments for rent london

 Ok, all jokes aside, it’s never that simple.